MovingBlocks/legacy-website/_posts/2021-04-22-teraspotlight-pulse-check-workshop.md

 ### 🔥 "Yay"s & "Ney"s 🧯

-Albeit all the love and care, naturally there's factors that demotivate us and slow down our drive.
+Albeit all the love and care, naturally there are factors that demotivate us and slow down our drive.
 The responses to the "When contributing to Terasology, I'm demotivated by/when ..." prompt brought to light both technical and non-technical factors:

 * **Review Load** - efforts often stall due to PRs sitting around unmerged because nobody reviews them - and the few people that do review often don't find time for anything else